 - When you are ready to get woken up by your child coming to your bed rather than hollering down the hall.

 Maybe you replied, “yes,” to one or many of the “when” statements above.
 So, now, you think your child is ready.
 What a milestone!
-Now, consider the following:
+Consider the following items below.

 How do I keep him/her inside the bed?